The Lion of Judah

 At first we think that this man who comes from Edom is some kind of nobleman since he is “travelling in the greatness of his strength” and is “glorious in his apparel.”
 But then we see that his dyed garments resemble someone who was trampling the grapes in a wine vat.
 Once we begin to see that this text is speaking about Christ, these two opposing pictures begin to make sense: one who is great and glorious and one whose garments have been stained in a wine press.

 Both Edom and Bozrah are just figurative speech.
 The real importance of these verses is the fact that this Man who declares His name to be “I Who Speak in Righteousness, Mighty to Save” looked around and saw that there was no one else to bring salvation to the world.
 So His own arm brought salvation.
 This is a work that He alone could do.

 Then He says, “Their blood is sprinkled on My garments, and I have stained all My robes.”
 Now we know that this red dye that resembles the juice of grapes is actually “their blood.”
 The priests in the temple would sprinkle the blood of the sacrifice onto their robes in a symbolic gesture of taking the sin onto themselves.
-These filthy garments that have been stained with the blood of grapes represent Jesus who has borne our sins so that we can be free of sin and live.
-When we read in Genesis that He “washed his . . . robes in the blood of grapes,” we are seeing another prophetic symbol of the Messiah who has carried our sins on His person to the Cross.
+These filthy garments that have been stained with the blood of grapes represent Jesus, at that moment standing as our High Priest, who has carried our sins on His garments so that we can be free of sin and live.
+When we read in Genesis that He “washed his … robes in the blood of grapes,” we are seeing another prophetic symbol of the Messiah who has carried our sins on His person to the Cross.

 If you were to continue reading in Isaiah 63, you would also see that He treads the winepress in anger and fury.
 This is because He will wipe out and tread down all sin.
 For those people who refuse to give up their sin, they will be trampled along with their cherished sin in the end.